Last updated on May 6th, 2021 at 08:58 am

 Our kayaking route was around Cabbage Key, then west into Murdock Bayou.
 The water was clear and full of wildlife.
 We saw pelicans, a whole raft of probably 100 cormorants and so many osprey we lost count.
 One highlight was having dolphins swim near our kayak, popping up repeatedly.

 At the northern end of Murdock Bayou there is a narrow mangrove tunnel nicknamed the Tunnel of Love.
-We joked that maneuvering through the narrow, shallow passageway in a double kayak is such a challenge that if you’re still speaking to your partner, you must be in love.
+We joked that maneuvering through the narrow, shallow passageway in a tandem kayak is such a challenge that if you’re still speaking to your partner, you must be in love.

 The Tunnel of Love opens up into a beautiful lagoon, where there is a clearing to pull over your kayak and then a short path across the dunes to the spectacular pristine beaches of Cayo Costa.